 Tree Canopy Protection

-The Urban Conservancy has joined the Save Trees through Ordinance Protection (STOP) Coalition which is advocating for the enforcement of existing tree protection policies and a transparent process for creating a Unified Tree Policy, as called for in the New Orleans Reforestation Plan.
+The Urban Conservancy has joined others to advocate for the enforcement of existing tree protection policies and for a transparent, inclusive process to create a Unified Tree Policy, as called for in the New Orleans Reforestation Plan.

 New Orleans’ old growth tree canopy is shrinking.